next-multilingual/next-multilingual/README.md

 ### Creating the homepage

-> ⚠️ Note that while we recommend using smart language detection to dynamically render the homepage, this is completely optional.
+> ⚠️ Note that while we recommend using smart locale detection to dynamically render the homepage, this is completely optional.
 By using advanced configuration with `localeDetection: true`, you will restore the default Next.js behavior without the need of using `getServerSideProps`.

-The homepage is a bit more complex than other pages, because we need to implement dynamic language detection (and display) for the following reason:
+The homepage is a bit more complex than other pages, because we need to implement dynamic locale detection (and display) for the following reason:

 - Redirecting on `/` can have a negative impact on SEO and is not the best user experience.
 - `next-multilingual` comes with a `getPreferredLocale` API that offers smarter auto-detection than the default Next.js implementation.